SNAP Benefits in Wyoming: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in Wyoming

-The U.S. Department of Agriculture (USDA) updates SNAP rules annually.
-For most Wyoming households, eligibility is based on a gross monthly income limit set at 130 percent of the federal poverty level.
+The U.S. Department of Agriculture (USDA) updates SNAP rules each federal fiscal year.
+For most households, your eligibility for SNAP benefits in Wyoming is based on a gross monthly income limit set at 130 percent of the federal poverty level.

-The maximum benefit amount is based on the Thrifty Food Plan.
-The figures below are for October 1, 2024, through September 30, 2025.
-These numbers can help you estimate the SNAP benefits in Wyoming you might receive.
+The maximum benefit your household can receive is based on the Thrifty Food Plan.
+The income limits and benefit amounts listed below are effective from October 1, 2024, through September 30, 2025.

 Household Size 1: Gross Monthly Income Limit $1,632; Maximum Benefit Amount $292